LukasHedegaard/CoOadTR/README.md

 * Download the features:
   * [THUMOS14-Anet feature](https://zenodo.org/record/5035147#.YNhWG7vitPY)
   * [THUMOS14-Kinetics feature](https://zenodo.org/record/5140603#.YQDk8britPY)
-  * [HDD](https://usa.honda-ri.com/hdd) and [TVSeries](https://homes.esat.kuleuven.be/psi-archive/rdegeest/TVSeries.html) are available by contacting the authors of the datasets and signing agreements due to the copyrights.
-You can use this [Repo](https://github.com/yjxiong/anet2016-cuhk) to extract features.
+  * [TVSeries](https://homes.esat.kuleuven.be/psi-archive/rdegeest/TVSeries.html) is available by contacting the authors of the datasets and signing agreements due to the copyrights.
+Following [this guide](https://github.com/LukasHedegaard/mmaction2/tree/tvseries-feature-extraction/tools/data/tvseries), we extracted features using TSN ResNet-50 RGB and Flow models pretrained on [ActivityNet](https://github.com/open-mmlab/mmaction2/blob/master/configs/recognition/tsn/README.md#activitynet-v13) and [Kinetics](https://github.com/open-mmlab/mmaction2/blob/master/configs/recognition/tsn/README.md#kinetics-400).

 When you have downloaded and placed the THUMOS featues under `~/data`, you can select the features by appending the following to your python command:
 - ActivityNet (default):
   - `--features Anet2016_feature_v2`
 - Kinetics:
   - `--features V3`

 # Experiments
 ## CoOadTR